Society attitude towards Single Women

 For women, marriage is a compulsion and not a rationally taken decision.
 After a certain age they are left with no other options than marrying.
 The force of society is surely strong enough.
 No, I am not talking against marriage.
 I want to talk about those who decide to go against this social force and control and dare to stay single.

 If you are a girl, your age is more than 20, and you live in India, no matter you are studying law or engineering, you are preparing for IAS or GRE you are surely going to face this question at least twice a week if not more than that from your parents, relatives and sometimes may be from your age mates.
 The single women who are resistant to these questions and have passed years facing all these are often given with an extra offer from the patriarchal society.
 They are permitted by their conventional, orthodox parents to marry any guy they want.
 Sometimes even they extend the offer to that limit that she can marry from other castes as well.
 Wow!
 What a big offer for a girl!
 Just imagine!

 - Do you stay alone?

 Another pinching question often asked to the single woman, how are you going to stay alone the entire life?
 It’s not safe for women.
-As if when someone is married she takes her husband all the time with her while in elevator or in crowded metro.
+As if when someone is married she takes her husband all the time with her while in an elevator or in a crowded metro.
 Men who stay alone are not all Jacky Chan.
 If they are protected by the guards of the apartment and police of the nation then girls are also safe.
-And no one can deny that safety of women in this nation is not dependent on her marital status.
+And no one can deny that the safety of women in this nation is not dependent on her marital status.
 Rapists don’t show any special consideration for a woman who has ‘sindur’ on her ‘maang’.